Culmid/Junction/README.md

 Most of the information presented is fetched from an API, which was purpose designed to build this site.

 Note: One needs to have a `config.js` file in the root directory if you would like to experience the pay button easter egg.
-It involves a call to a free api on RapidApi, so your relevant key is included here.
+It involves a call to a free API on RapidApi, so your relevant key is included here.

 ```js
 const _s_n_o_i_t_p_o_ = {